 A: Each major language platform has various data generation libraries.
 Some commercial tools exist as well.
 The Faker library is available for all major languages and provides a great way to generate many types of data such as internationalized phone numbers, postal codes, company names, etc.

 Missed the webinar or just want to see it again?
-You can watch the entire webinar below:
+You can watch the entire webinar by signing up right here.

 Jim is an Executive Consultant at Pillar Technology.
 He is also the owner of Guidepost Systems.
 He has been in various corners of the IT world since joining the US Air Force in 1982.
 He’s spent time in LAN/WAN and server management roles in addition to many years helping teams and customers deliver great systems.
 Jim has worked with organizations ranging from startups to Fortune 100 companies to improve their delivery processes and ship better value to their customers.
 When not at work you might find Jim in the kitchen with a glass of wine, playing Xbox, hiking with his family, or banished to the garage while trying to practice his guitar.